Spearheads Ukraine Mission

 Following the success of our initial fundraising and deployments which seen us active in the Ukraine for 23 days in the first 61 days of the conflict getting the supplies to the frontline and evacuating people to either the border or to Lviv we have further dug in to commit ourselves in a more sustainable long term humanitarian role within the Ukraine.
 This will be referred to by us on our impact report at year end as 'Phase 2 UKR'

-This long term commitment which commenced in June 2022 has seen us fundraise and purchase EOD and mine clearing equipment, a van, further medical equipment all to which will be used and have been used in clearing ordinance by our volunteers in Bucha and Homostol Airport famously known during the start of the war as 'The Battle for Antonov'.
-The van has been used in assisting evacuations in the Donbas and the team have conducted training for the police, armed forces and medical training for other NGOs in the east.
-Furthermore to our phase two plan whilst a team is in the Ukraine conducting our new role which is interlinked with a written and signed partnership agreement with The Ukraine Defence Police and other organisations such as Bostock SOS, Iggy team.
+This long term commitment which commenced in June 2022 has seen us fundraise and purchase EOD and mine clearing equipment, a van, further medical equipment all to which will be used and have been used in clearing ordinance by volunteers in Bucha and Homostol Airport famously known during the start of the war as 'The Battle for Antonov'.
+The van has been used in assisting evacuations in the Donbas and the team have helped other volunteers based in Ukraine full time conduct training for the police, armed forces and we have conducted medical training for other NGOs in the east.
+Furthermore to our phase two plan whilst a team is in the Ukraine conducting our new role which is interlinked with a written and signed partnership agreement with The Ukraine Defence Police (The Spearhead Foundation itself and not volunteers or members we supply) and other organisations such as Bostock SOS, Iggy team, IRCC and DEC.
 To further outline the work we are continuing is as follows

-Role one: working with partners to conduct IED/Mine clearing and destroying any remnants left behind by the Russians in areas taken back by the Ukrainian Armed Forces.
+Role one: working with partners/registered organisations to conduct IED/Mine clearing and destroying any remnants left behind by the Russians in areas taken back by the Ukrainian Armed Forces.
 This isn't a funded role and we will be purchasing kit on going (please see list of kit at the bottom of page).
-This role will also double up as a training team, which seen us assist in training 2000 soldiers between July and August in mine awareness, medical evacuation and complex rescues.
+This role will also double up as a training team, which seen us assist in training team similar to those who trained 2000 soldiers between July and August in mine awareness, medical evacuation and complex rescues.

 Role two: is one we did adhoc during the first weeks of the war, and this was complex rescue and evacuation.
 Already since being in the Ukraine since 3rd March the foundation have conducted serious numbers of evacuations.
-The team will operate in Eastern Ukraine based out of Dnipro and will interlink and work with Bostock SOS and Iggys team on this role where we will compliment their team of rescuers with our rope trained and trauma trained medics.
+The team will operate in Eastern Ukraine based out of Dnipro and will interlink and work with Bostock SOS and Iggys team whilst assisting and talking with the IRCC on the situation.
+With Bostock and Iggy we will compliment their team of rescuers with our rope trained and trauma trained medics.
 We have already supplied a minibus which will be used by Bostock SOS when we aren't in country and this was funded as part of our Ukraine Fund.

 They is several ways you can donate to support, where as always with 'The Spearhead Foundation' nothing goes on salaries.
 You can click the donate link above which says 'Donate to the Ukraine' or you can if you are in the US and prefer to go through a US channel then you are welcome to use our partners over there called 'SIFH Global' who will ensure that the funds are sent to ourselves in order to purchase the correct equipment.